96boards/website/_posts/2020-02-14-diy-drones-digital.md

 tags: 64-bit, 96Boards, aarch64, ARM, ARMv8, Consumer Edition, Hikey970, Linaro, Linux, arm64, real time, drones, aerocore2
 ---

-In this blog I'd like to cover what current situation of the DIY Drone ecosystem.
+In this blog I'd like to cover what is the current situation of the DIY Drone ecosystem.
 What I like and don't like about it and how we can improve it.

 # Digital Technology Stuck In A Analogue Ecosystem